You might already know what is castling. But it is also important to know the right time to castle in chess.

-Castling can be done anytime in chess.
-But only when the following four rules of castling are followed:
+Castling is allowed only when the following four rules of castling are followed:

 - King has not moved yet.